bvelascs/blog-application/README.md

 A blog application featuring both user-facing and administrative interfaces.
 This project implements a fully functional blog system with rich text editing, infinite scroll, and image uploads.

+> **Note:** This project is currently configured for local development only.
+Please follow the installation steps below to run the application on your local machine.

 ## Tech Stack

 - **Frontend**: Next.js 15, React 19, Tailwind CSS 4